acmdas/das_fieldstones/morefieldstones2020.md

 ## Good and Evil
 Thursday, 23 April 2020

-“The line dividing good and evil cuts through the heart of every human being.”—Solzhenitsyn
+“The line dividing good and evil cuts through the heart of every human being.”—Aleksandr Solzhenitsyn

 ## Greatest Trick
 Thursday, 23 April 2020